Christopher W. Davis

 Use Vermont 2-1-1 before and during a disaster, as well as any other time, for information on services, support, shelters or almost any question you might have about available assistance or resources.

-For information on how to configure your mobile device to receive updates from Vermont or Federal Emergency Management regarding local storms or disasters, go to vtalert.gov or to fema.gov/media-library/assets/videos/82630.
+For information on how to configure your mobile device to receive updates from Vermont or Federal Emergency Management regarding local storms or disasters, go to Vermont Alerts or to FEMA.

-If you have additional questions contact me or officers at Charlotte Fire and Rescue Services at firstname.lastname@example.org or (802) 425-3111.
+If you have additional questions contact me or officers at Charlotte Fire and Rescue Services at (802) 425-3111.